strongloop/loopback-component-push/README.md

 ### iOS client

-The iOS demo application is under example/ios.
+An example [iOS app](/example/ios) is provided.
 It uses LoopBack iOS SDK to enable and handle push notifications.
-It's a folk of [apnagent-ios](https://github.com/logicalparadox/apnagent-ios).

 ### Android client

-There is an Android sample app too (see [example/android]), it's a fork of the sample client app provided by Google ([gcm](http://code.google.com/p/gcm)).
-Check out [example/android/README.md] for more details.
+An example [Android app](/example/android) is provided.
+It uses LoopBack Android SDK to enable and handle push notifications.

 ## References